bniladridas/tokyo_explorer/README.md

 ```

 ## Usage
-After building the project, you can run the application to explore Tokyo and ask questions about the city.
+After building the project, you can run the application to explore various aspects of Tokyo, including AI-generated itineraries, cultural insights, and more.

 ## Feedback
 We value your feedback!
 Feel free to reach out on: [LinkedIn](https://www.linkedin.com/in/bniladridas) to share your thoughts or suggestions about the project.